davidbhr/CompactionAnalyzer/README.md

 ## Tutorial

-The scripts within the turorial folder might be a good start to get familiar with the analyis.
-The script `CompactionAnalysis_cells_collagen.py` evaluates 4 example cells that are embedded in collagen and compact the surrounding tissue.
-We recorded the fiber stucture using 2nd harmonic imaging and the cells using fluorescent staining.
+The scripts within the turorial folder might be a good start to get familiar with the analyis: The script `CompactionAnalysis_cells_collagen.py` evaluates 4 example cells that are embedded in collagen and compacted the surrounding collagen.
+Fiber stucture was recorded using 2nd harmonic imaging and cell outline using calcein staining.

 Further scripts `CompactionAnalysis_empty_collagen.py` & `CompactionAnalysis_artificial_data.py` evaluate empty collagen gels that show random fiber allignement and artifiacl data with random allignement.

-We start to import all necessary functions in these scripts using
+In these script we start to import all necessary functions using

 ```python
 from CompactionAnalyzer.CompactionFunctions import *